 Stephen Writes Novels

-On an earth-like planet far from Earth the remains of a long dead alien civilization have been found, but this news has not reached the authorities—nor will it.
-Fourteen murderers—a mixed bag of human and alien criminals—have seen to that by killing the team of forty scientists who discovered the remains.
-These professional criminals combine their talents to search through the rubble for a hypothetical alien super-weapon.
-One under-age street-tough thinks she's got what it takes to rub shoulders and bump heads with the worst of them but soon realizes she’s in way over her head.
+A homeless teenager thinks she's got what it takes to rub shoulders with the worst of them but soon realizes she’s in way over her head.
 Worse, as conflicts struggle to tear it apart, she learns just how unstable a team of criminals can be.
 Call it anything you like: treachery, betrayal, or just reducing the number with whom one must share the final spoils.
 Here, as in all of life, cowards and the dead reap nothing.

-A serial killer—brilliant, methodical and suicidal—sabotages a large commercial spacecraft's engines to set it on an eight-day trajectory to burn up in the sun, then remains aboard ship to murder and torment its passengers and crew.
-With no other ships near enough to reach them, rescue is impossible, and the few survivors fight their unknown enemy while trying to invent a way to survive the growing heat of the sun.
+A serial killer--brilliant, methodical, and suicidal--sabotages a large commercial spacecraft's engines, setting it on an eight-day trajectory to burn up in the sun, then remains aboard ship to murder and torment its passengers and crew.
+With no other ships near enough to reach them, rescue is impossible, and the few survivors fight their unknown enemy while trying to invent a way to survive the deadly scorching heat of the sun.

-Exploration of the earth-like planet Redhook stalls when—for sixteen days—sleeping explorers refuse to wake, angry ones never calm down, and one lust-filled woman chases everyone.
-Assuming it to be a disease, the U.N. military places the planet under strict quarantine and, terrified it will spread, consider using their latest weapon to destroy this plague by annihilating the entire biosphere of Redhook, along with all forty-seven infected explorers.
+Exploration of the newly discovered earth-like planet Redhook stops when, for sixteen days, sleeping explorers refuse to wake, angry ones never calm down, and one lust-filled woman chases everyone.
+Assuming it to be a disease, the military places the planet under strict quarantine and, terrified it will spread, consider using thousands of nuclear warheads to destroy the plague by annihilating the entire biosphere of Redhook, along with all forty-seven infected explorers.

 Listen for FREE